RevoU-FSSE-2/week-6-gkorompis/README.md

 9. Lastly, configure storage to be provisioned, in this project 100 GiB gp2 is selected.
 Finally click launch instance.
 10. Once has been launched, EC2 can be access using SSH protocol via Public IPv4 address
 ```
     ssh -i <pem_file_name>.pem ubuntu@<ipv4_address>
 ```
-11. To note, pem file needs to be configured as "read only" prior logging in via SSH protocol
+11. To note, pem file needs to be configured to be read only before login via SSH protocol
 ```
 chmod 400 <pem_file_name>.pem
 ```